1.3.15 Provisions and Contingencies

 56. The Company has entered into Joint Development Agreements for development of Projects at various locations.

 57. Loan to Fort Projects Private Limited, NCLT allowed the application filed u/s 7 of IBC by an order dated 9th November' 2023 and initiated CIRP in respect of Fort Projects Private Limited.
-IRP was appointed and NCLT proceedings is onging and we consider the same as recoverable.
+IRP was appointed and NCLT proceedings is onging and an allowance 50% is provided for the same.
+Pending for adjudication before the Ld.
+NCLT.

-Benami Transactions (Prohibition) Act, 1988, as amended, and rules made thereunder.
+the Benami Transactions (Prohibition) Act,1988, as amended, and rules made thereunder.

 (b) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.